 The requirements to possess two permits (the wreckfish permit and snapper grouper unlimited permit) in addition to owning ITQ shares is duplicative and therefore unnecessarily burdensome for program participants and data managers.
-These requirements also unnecessarily complicate the use of data by program analysts.
-Additionally, requiring NMFS to determine whether an entity is an employee, contractor, or agent of the vessel owner is difficult without requesting more information than is typically requested of permit applicants and it creates additional administrative burden for applicants and NMFS.
+For fishermen the additional burden is from annual fees for two permits.
+For data managers, the two permits increase administrative processing burden, unnecessarily complicating the use of data by program analysts.
+Additionally, requiring NMFS to determine whether an entity is an employee, contractor, or agent of the vessel owner is difficult without requesting more information than is typically requested of permit applicants, creates additional administrative burden for applicants and NMFS, and complicates the data confidentiality of this boutique fishery.